DJviolin/LEMP/README.md

     $ nginx -V 2>&1 | grep nginx-cache-purge -o
     ```

-    All of this achieved by following [this](https://easyengine.io/wordpress-nginx/tutorials/single-site/fastcgi-cache-with-purging/).
+    All of this achieved by following [this](https://easyengine.io/wordpress-nginx/tutorials/single-site/fastcgi-cache-with-purging/) tutorial.

 ## Notes